 Xdebug has various configuration options which we can use to let the PHP interpreter reach out to PhpStorm.
 These parameters have to be passed to the PHP interpreter using the

 -d command line parameter.
 Alternatively, you can set an environment variable so that you don't need to provide the

 -d parameters every time.

-To start the script with debugging using PHP command line switches
+Start the script with debugging using PHP command-line switches

 Set an environment variable that configures Xdebug:

 For Windows:set XDEBUG_MODE=debug& set XDEBUG_SESSION=1set XDEBUG_CONFIG=remote_enable=1 remote_mode=req remote_host=127.0.0.1 remote_port=9000 remote_connect_back=0

 For macOS / Linuxexport XDEBUG_MODE=debug XDEBUG_SESSION=1export XDEBUG_CONFIG="remote_enable=1 remote_mode=req remote_host=127.0.0.1 remote_port=9000 remote_connect_back=0"